 Internal fuel capacity was 3,400 liters (897 US gallons).
 A new 820 liter (216 US gallon) external tank was introduced, replacing the old 620 liter tank.
 The old 1,150-liter external tank could still be carried, one on each outer wing pylon.
 The number of maintenance access doors and panels was doubled to ease servicing.

-* The Su-17 completely replaced the Su-7 on the production line in 1971, with a total of 224 built into 1973 -- presumably that total includes the two evaluation machines.
+* The Su-17 completely replaced the Su-7 on the production line in 1971, with a total of 224 built to 1973 -- presumably that total includes the two evaluation machines.
 The Su-17 was assigned the NATO reporting name of "Fitter-C".
 Although it was not intended for export, 17 Su-17s with slightly downgraded avionics were supplied to Egypt in 1972 for an emergency requirement under the designation of "Su-17K".BACK_TO_TOP

 * The Su-17 was an improvement on the Su-7, but it still left something to be desired, in particular doing little to deal with the problem of the Su-7's painfully short endurance.
 The Soviets were not done improving the design, however, in particular deciding that a new engine -- in the form of the Lyulka AL-21F -- might accomplish wonders.
 Turbojet propulsion had advanced greatly since the 1950s AL-7F, resulting in engines that were lighter, smaller, more powerful, and with substantially lower specific fuel consumption.
 The AL-21F owed much to the US General Electric J79 turbojet, which the Soviets had been able to obtain from US McDonnell F-4 Phantoms shot down over North Vietnam.

 Work on fitting the AL-21F to the Su-17 began in 1970.
 The first of two prototypes of the "Su-17M" -- once again, "M" stood for "modernized", with these prototypes rebuilt from the two Su-17 pre-production machines -- performing its initial flight in December 1971, with Solovyov at the controls.
-It proved generally satisfactory, with series production beginning in 1972 and 253 built into 1976.
+It proved generally satisfactory, with series production beginning in 1972 and 253 built to 1976.
 The type retained the NATO reporting name of "Fitter-C".
 With a more satisfactory variant in service, the older Su-17s were quickly relegated to training duties, and would fade out of service in the mid-1980s.

 The Su-17M was powered by an AL-21F-3 engine with 76.5 kN (7,800 kgp / 17,195 lbf) maximum dry thrust and 110 kN (11,200 kgp / 24,690 lbf) afterburning thrust.
 The engine was substantially smaller than the AL-7F, and so the rear fuselage was modified to a slimmer configuration, with the break point moved back.
 The internal fuel tankage was rearranged to take advantage of the space freed up by the new engine, with all the bag-type tanks except one updated to integral fuel tanks.
 Total internal fuel capacity was raised to 4,430 liters (1,166 US gallons).